influxdata/telegraf/plugins/inputs/kube_inventory/README.md

   ## Optional Resources to exclude from gathering
   ## Leave them with blank with try to gather everything available.
-  ## Values can be - "configmaps", "daemonsets", deployments", "nodes",
+  ## Values can be - "daemonsets", deployments", "nodes", "persistentvolumes",
-  ## "persistentvolumes", "persistentvolumeclaims", "pods", "statefulsets"
+  ## "persistentvolumeclaims", "pods", "statefulsets"
   # resource_exclude = [ "deployments", "nodes", "statefulsets" ]

   ## Optional Resources to include when gathering